Save Places from TikTok Travel Videos: 5 Apps That Actually Work (2026)

 Depends entirely on the kind of TikTok content you save:

 - You save multi-place roundup TikToks ("8 best brunch spots in NYC")?
 Triply.
-It's the only app on this list that turns one video into a complete mapped list.
+It's the one that turns a single video into a complete, private mapped list in seconds.
 Anything else means rewatching.

 - You're committed to TikTok's built-in folder system?
 Pair it with Triply for the actual extraction.

 Here's the bottom line: TikTok's save button bookmarks a video.
 None of the platform tools turn that video into a list of places you can actually visit.
-Among the five apps I tested, Triply is the only one that does the extraction step automatically — and that's the only step that turns saved TikToks into actual trips.
+Among the five apps I tested, Triply is the one that does the extraction step for you and drops the places straight onto a private map, and that's the step that turns saved TikToks into actual trips.

 I have 80+ travel TikToks bookmarked.
 Most of them I haven't rewatched.
 With extraction, I don't need to.